VillageChief/codescancloud-quality-gate/README.md

 ## Support

-If you would like help with this pipe, or you have an issue or feature request, [let us know on our community forum][community-forum].
+If you would like help with this pipe, or you have an issue or feature request, [let us know on our support email][mailto:support@code-scan.com].

 If you are reporting an issue, please include: